 After Squarespace, Showit is next when it comes to how easy it is to build a website on their platform.
 Showit is a drag and drop builder as well, but it’s a little more complex than Squarespace, and it takes a little bit of exploring to learn how everything works.
 The hardest part is that Showit connects to WordPress for blogging – more on that later, but this was the hardest thing to figure out when I was learning how to use Showit.

 One important note about WordPress is that there are a million different ways to use it – WordPress is a host, and you can get different website builders and themes that all work completely differently.
-I use Elementor Pro – a website builder designed to work with WordPress, so throughout this guide when I talk about WordPress, I’m talking about the WordPress + Elementor combination.
+I use Kadence – a website builder designed to work with WordPress, so throughout this guide when I talk about WordPress, I’m talking about the WordPress + Kadence combination.

 You can also customize the desktop and mobile versions independently.
 Most people these days are browsing the Internet on their phones, so how your website looks on mobile is super important.

-While I like Squarespace for how easy it is to use for pretty much everyone, that’s really the only thing I like about it.
+While I like Squarespace for how easy it is to use, that’s really the only thing I like about it.
 In just about every other category, in the WordPress vs Squarespace vs Showit fight, Squarespace comes in last.

 Squarespace websites are difficult to personalize.
 For example, it won’t let you overlap two objects on your website, like text over an image.
 There are workarounds, but they require CSS coding, so it isn’t ideal for the average user.